linnarsson-lab/loompy/kallisto/README.md

   *  Select Attributes as in columns above: First 4 should be auto-selected.
 Select the following 3 from the "EXTERNAL" section, clicking the 3 boxes in the order above.
   * Click "Results", export using "Go" button, and save to "inputs/mart_export.txt".

-4. Run the annotation assembly script:
+6. Run the annotation assembly script:

 `python mouse_build.py`

-5. Create the "manifest.json" file with this contents:
+7. Create the "manifest.json" file or use the one supplied above.
+It should contain:
 ```
 {
     "species": "Mus musculus",